Renu Khator: Controversies

 During her tenure as University of Houston president, Renu Khator faced criticism for her administration's response to student demands for divestment from companies supplying weapons to Israel and Saudi Arabia.
 Despite multiple Student Government Association resolutions calling for ethical divestment, the administration maintained its investment policies.
 This stance drew particular attention during Khator's October 2024 State of the University address, where she highlighted institutional achievements while protesters outside called for divestment from defense contractors like Lockheed Martin and Boeing.
 Student organizers argued these investments conflicted with the university's stated values and called for implementation of a Socially Responsible Investment policy.

 In early 2025, University of Houston students and parents voiced growing concerns about campus safety following several violent incidents.
-At a town hall hosted by State Rep. Jolanda Jones, student Aihanuwa Ale‑Opinion stated: “Students have a host of concerns regarding their safety, which the UH administration has failed to address for years.”
+At a town hall hosted by State Rep. Jolanda Jones, students and parents expressed their fears and perceptions that campus administrators were insufficiently responsive their concerns.

-Parents also expressed alarm.
-During a student-led protest organized by Deeds Not Words, Mina Vuong declared: “I’m constantly worried about my child’s safety… These recent incidents have made me question the university’s commitment to protecting its students.”

-Protest organizers emphasized the urgency of the issue.
-Ramona Akeel, speaking at a campus rally, argued: “Safety needs to be the top priority.
-If students don’t feel secure, how can they focus on their education?”

-Critics further accused the administration of prioritizing athletics over student safety.
-In testimony before the Board of Regents, one parent remarked: “With two firearms... they walked right in front of an officer… Paying football coaches apparently.
-That’s more important than student safety.”
-A separate parent, Pamela Hidinger, insisted: “Zero incidents should be the target.”

 An open letter circulated among students on Reddit criticized the administration’s response to a daytime sexual assault as “wholly inadequate, lacking accountability.”
 Another widely shared comment alleged that “Khator cares more about the football team than the students and staff safety.”